JohnnyFee/johnnyfee.github.io/source/_posts/2019-06-12-google-search-skills.md

 ![filetype operator all types](../resources/images/filetype-operator-all-types.jpg)

-SIDENOTE.

-The filetype operator does also support things like
+> SIDENOTE.
+The filetype operator does also support things like .asp, .php, .html, etc.

-.asp

-,

-.php

-,

-.html

-, etc.

 It’s important to delete or noindex these if you’d prefer people didn’t come across them.

-### 5. Find guest post opportunities
+### Find guest post opportunities

 Guest post opportunities… there are TONS of ways to find them, such as: